axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 #.
 The :guilabel:`Add document` dialog is opened

 #.
-To upload a file, click :guilabel:`Select` or simply drag the file into the
+Upload a file by clicking :guilabel:`Upload here` or by dragging the
-   dialog.
+   file into the dialog

 #.
 Click :guilabel:`Close` close the dialog